Queen Victoria Review and Specifications

 Shipboard entertainment options - Fun and Sport

 Live jazz is played in some of the lounges and bars.
 There are also bands and solo entertainers onboard.
-In the Queens Room are held Big Band nights.
-A glass-roof Winter Garden lounge and two-storey library with spiral staircase add to ship's beauty.
+In the Queens Room, Big Band nights are held.
+A glass-roof Winter Garden lounge and two-story library with spiral staircase add to ship's beauty.
 The Library is two-deck-high with 6,000-book facility and two librarians.
-You could also buy maritime related books from a separate bookshop, as well as maps and stationery.
+You could also buy maritime-related books from a separate bookshop, as well as maps and stationery.
 The Pavilion Pool is a high-volume disco and nightclub.

 The Royal Spa and Fitness Centre of Cunard offers stunning ocean views, relaxation places, wonderfully appointed healing rooms and relaxing therapies, as well as a scenic glass-encased Fitness Centre.
 The Royal Health Club and Spa includes a beauty salon, a gymnasium with ocean view and aerobics area, Thermal Area- steam rooms and sauna, body treatment rooms, relaxation area, rasul chamber for Hammam-style steam and mud bathing.

 Queen Victoria is not a ship that specially caters to families with children.
 But if you decide to take your children, they must be at least two years old for the itineraries of 2012, to be able to participate in nursery programs without your supervision.
 On Deck 10 you can find children’s playroom with lots of toys, and The Zone, which is specially designed for teenagers with computer games.
 Both rooms feature enough outdoor deck space.

 Cunard cruise ship weddings, ceremonies, and onboard parties could be held in some of the QV's lounges.
 There is no onboard chapel on the QV ship.

 Follows the complete list of Queen Victoria lounges, clubs and other entertainment venues for kids, teens, and adults.